Interaction between an impurity and nonlinear excitations in a polariton condensate: Interaction between an impurity and a bright soliton

-To explore the effect of the polariton condensate being open-dissipative, we then compare the three scenarios of $\gamma$ with and without dissipations, respectively.
-We do this by varying the dissipative parameters of $P_0$, $\sigma$, and $\chi$ in Eq. (\ref{eq.1}):
+To compare the interaction of the soliton with the impurity in the presence and absence of dissipations, we change the dissipative parameters of $P_0$, $\sigma$, and $\chi$ in each scenario:

 (i) Transmission scenario.
-As already mentioned, without dissipation, as shown by Fig.~\ref{figure1} (a), the bright soliton simply passes through, almost unaffected by the light impurity ($m_{\text{eff}}=1.04$).
-The dotted lines in Fig. \ref{figure1} (a) describes the amplitude of the impurity.
-Through this, we find that the impurity mode can be excited during the collision with the bright soliton, corresponding to the appearance of the maximal amplitude of the impurity in the dotted lines in Fig. \ref{figure1} (a), and then comes back to be a very small level of excitations after the collision.
-This analysis is consistent with Fig.~\ref{figure1} (d), obtained from the numerical simulation of Eq.~(\ref{eq.1}).
-Therefore, the analytical results in Eqs.(\ref{Dy1})-(\ref{Dy7}) not only provide a good solution to Eq. (\ref{eq.1}), but also allow us to follow independently the evolution of the bright soliton and the impurity.
-In the presence of dissipation, the amplitude of soliton decreases gradually after collision with impurities, as shown by solid lines in Figs.~\ref{figure1} (b) and (c).
-This results are consistent with the full numerical simulations in Figs.~\ref{figure1} (e) and (f).
-Comparing Figs.~\ref{figure1} (b) and (c), therefore, one sees that the amplitude of the soliton decays faster when the dissipation parameter is larger.
+As mentioned before, in the absence of dissipation [Fig.~\ref{figure1} (a)], the bright soliton can simply pass through a light impurity ($m_{\text{eff}}=1.04$), almost unaffected by the latter.
+The dotted lines in Fig.~\ref{figure1} (a) denotes the amplitude of the impurity.
+There, the appearance of the maximal amplitude of the impurity indicates that the impurity mode can be excited during the collision with the bright soliton, but after the collision, the excitation returns to a very small level.
+This analysis is consistent with Fig.~\ref{figure1} (d) obtained from the numerical simulation of Eq.~(\ref{eq.1}).
+Thus we conclude that the analytical results in Eqs.(\ref{Dy1})-(\ref{Dy7}) not only provide a good solution to Eq. (\ref{eq.1}), but also allow us to follow independently the evolution of the bright soliton and the impurity.
+In the presence of dissipation, the amplitude of soliton gradually decreases after the collision with the impurity; see the solid lines in Figs.~\ref{figure1} (b) and (c).
+These results are consistent with the full numerical simulations in Figs.~\ref{figure1} (e) and (f).
+Comparing Figs.~\ref{figure1} (b) and (c), therefore, we see that the soliton amplitude decays faster when the dissipation parameter increases.